 I’m lying.
 We drank coffee and checked Facebook. 😉

-Does this mean that we miss some stuff?
+Does this mean that I miss some stuff?
 Absolutely.
-I’m sure we miss lots of super amazing stuff.
-Do we feel regret about it?
-Honestly, sometimes…mostly when we meet other travelers, that rave about a can’t miss sight, or totally “unique” experience.
-But we also need to feel sane and peaceful, and running around trying to see every last thing would make our trip stressful, rather than enjoyable.
+I’m sure I miss lots of super amazing stuff.
+Do I feel regret about it?
+Honestly, sometimes…mostly when I meet other travellers, that rave about a can’t miss sight, or totally “unique” experience.
+But I also need to feel sane and peaceful, and running around trying to see every last thing would make our trip stressful, rather than enjoyable.

 So even though Arequipa has some major tourist draws, including the massive Santa Catalina Monastary, the city’s proximity to the Colca Canyon (billed as the deepest canyon in the world), and views of the almost 6000 metre tall, El Misti volcano, we skipped most of it.

 We’d planned on trekking into the depths of the Colca Canyon, in what would seem to be one of those do-not-miss traveling experiences, but when the time came to actually book it and do it, it didn’t seem so attractive.
 Perhaps it’s because we were still getting into the traveling groove.
 Perhaps it’s because we had the Inca Trail trek already scheduled.
 Honestly, I’m not sure why.

 We didn’t even venture to the region’s most popular attraction, Cruz del Condor, where majestic condors supposively soar gracefully on the warm drafts of air rising from the canyon floor. (glad we didn’t, because we heard from other travelers later on, that they shelled out the cash, and didn’t see a thing – nature is finicky I guess).

 We did manage a walk around the gargantuan and beautiful Santa Catalina Monastery though.